rhithesh/markitdown/README.md

 - EPubs
 - ... and more!

+It can also split converted output into character-based chunks (with page-number metadata) for embedding/RAG pipelines — see [Chunking](#chunking).

 ## Why Markdown?

 Markdown is extremely close to plain text, with minimal markup or formatting, but still